spryker/spryker-docs/docs/scos/user/features/202204.0/return-management-feature-overview/return-management-feature-overview.md

 {% info_block warningBox "Note" %}

-You can also create and manage returns via Glue API.
+You can also create and manage returns using Glue API.
 For details, see [Manging the returns](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-returns/managing-the-returns.html).

 {% endinfo_block %}